bullet-train-co/bullet_train-core/bullet_train/docs/stylesheets.md

 If you need to add your own custom CSS, override the custom non-tailwind classes found in the `light` theme (custom classes are still used sparingly), or to import CSS from a third-party component, simply add to the `app/assets/stylesheets/application.custom.css` file.

 You'll also have the ability to use Tailwind `@apply` directives.

+For further modifications to the theme's style sheet (for example, to change the order in which tailwind styles are included), you can eject the theme's css by using the command `rake bullet_train:themes:light:eject_css`.